enxebre/ansible-pragmatic-guide/docs/use-case/README.md

 # Summary

-After following all the steps the folder tree will look like this:
+After following all the steps your folder tree should look something like this:

 ![summary](images/summary.png)